Stuyvesant High School: The Voice

 The Voice was founded in the 1973–1974 academic year as an independent publication only loosely sanctioned by school officials.
 It had the appearance of a magazine and gained a large readership.
-The Voice attracted a considerable amount of controversy and a First Amendment lawsuit, after which the administration forced it to go off-campus and to turn commercial in 1975–1976.
+The Voice attracted a considerable amount of controversy and a First Amendment Constitutional lawsuit, after which the administration forced it to go off-campus and to turn commercial in 1975–1976.

-At the beginning of the 1975–1976 academic year, The Voice decided to publish the results of a confidential random survey measuring the "sexual attitudes, preferences, knowledge and experience" of the students.
-The administration refused to permit The Voice to distribute the questionnaire, and the Board of Education refused to intervene, believing that "irreparable psychological damage" would be occasioned on some of the students receiving it.
-The editor-in-chief of The Voice, Jeff Trachtman, brought a First Amendment challenge to this decision in the United States District Court for the Southern District of New York in front of Judge Constance Baker Motley.
+At the beginning of the 1975–1976 academic year, The Voice decided to publish the results of a confidential random survey.
+The administration refused to permit The Voice to distribute the questionnaire, and the Board of Education refused to intervene.
+The then editor-in-chief of The Voice, brought a First Amendment challenge to this decision to the United States District Court for the Southern District of New York in front of Judge Constance Baker Motley.

-Motley, relying on the relatively recent Supreme Court precedent Tinker v.
-Des Moines Independent Community School District (holding that "undifferentiated fear or apprehension of disturbance is not enough to overcome the right to freedom of expression"), ordered the Board of Education to come up with an arrangement permitting the distribution of the survey to the juniors and seniors.
-However, Motley's ruling was overturned on appeal to the United States Court of Appeals for the Second Circuit.
-Judge J. Edward Lumbard, joined by Judge Murray Gurfein and over an impassioned dissent by Judge Walter R. Mansfield, held that the distribution of the questionnaires was properly disallowed by the administration since there was the basis for the belief that it might "result in significant emotional harm to a number of students throughout the Stuyvesant population."
-The Supreme Court denied certiorari review.
+Relying on the 1969 U.S. Supreme Court holding in Tinker v.
+Des Moines Independent Community School District that "undifferentiated fear or apprehension of disturbance is not enough to overcome the right to freedom of expression", Motley ordered the New York City Board of Education to permit the distribution of the survey to the juniors and seniors.
+However, Judge Motley's ruling was overturned on appeal to the United States Court of Appeals for the Second Circuit.
+There Judge J. Edward Lumbard, joined by Judge Murray Gurfein and over dissent by third Judge Walter R. Mansfield, held that the distribution of the questionnaires was properly disallowed by the administration.
+The higher level U.S. Supreme Court denied certiorari review.

 SING!

 The annual theater competition known as SING! pits seniors, juniors, and "soph-frosh" (freshmen and sophomores working together) against each other in a contest to put on the best performance.
 SING! started in 1947 at Midwood High School in Brooklyn and has expanded to many New York City high schools since then.
 SING! at Stuyvesant started as a small event in 1973, and since then, has grown to a school-wide event; in 2005, nearly 1,000 students participated.
 The entire production is written, directed, produced, and funded by students.
-Their involvement ranges from being members of the production's casts, choruses, or costume and tech crews to Step, Hip-Hop, Swing, Modern, Belly, Flow, Tap or Latin dance groups.
-SING! begins in late January to February and culminates in final performances on three nights in March/April.
+Their involvement ranges from being members of the production's casts, choruses, or costume and tech crews to Step, Hip-Hop, Swing, Modern, Bolly, Flow, Tap or Latin dance groups.
+SING! begins in late January to February and ends in final performances on three nights in March/April.
 Scoring is done on each night's performances and the winner is determined by the overall total.
 In 2023, soph-frosh won SING! for the first time in the tradition's fifty-one year history.